olmesm/letter-lemur/README.md

 ## Contributions

-Feel free to raise a PR.
+Right now this is a personal project where I am aiming to do a component a week.
+However feel free to fork the project, raise an issue, or even make a suggestion.

 <!-- MARKDOWN REFERENCES -->